tfreret/tfreret/README.md

 ## About me

-- 🎓 Currently pursuing a **degree in Computer Science** at IMT Atlantique.
+- 🎓 Currently pursuing a **degree in Software Engineering** at IMT Atlantique.
 - 💻 Exploring new technologies, developing, learning, and tinkering with electronics ⚡.
 - 📚 Continuously expanding my knowledge through reading, courses, videos, conferences, and hands-on experience.
 - 🧗 A huge fan of all kinds of **sports**, including e-sports 🎮 and motor sports 🏎️.